Search blog:

 Sustainability isn’t just about environmental responsibility – it’s a sensible move for your business.
 Energy-saving technologies, waste reduction, and resource efficiency can significantly reduce costs.

 Take FedEx as an example.
-It aims for its entire parcel pickup and delivery (PUD) fleet to be zero-emission electric vehicles by 2040.
+It aims for its entire parcel pickup and delivery (PUD) fleet to be made up of zero-emission electric vehicles by 2040.
 So far, FedEx Express Europe is saving up to 11.2 tonnes of carbon dioxide per vehicle annually by switching diesel vans to Mercedes-Benz eSprinters.

 3. Improves employee retention and satisfaction